starrytc/GettingAndCleaningData/CodeBook.md

 [Step 2] Use script run_analysis.R to perform Transformations 1 to 5.

-* Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
 Variables used are:

-train - data frame to store the training dataset (7352 observations of 561 variables) trainlabel - data frame to store the training labels (7352 observations of 1 variable) trainsubject - data frame to store the training subjects (7352 observations of 1 variable) test - data frame to store the test dataset (2947 observations of 561 variables) testlabel - data frame to store the test labels (2947 observations of 1 variable) testsubject - data frame to store the test subjects (2947 observations of 1 variable) data - combined data frame to store both the training and test datasets (10299 observations of 561 variables) label - combined data frame to store both the training and test labels (10299 observations of 1 variable) subject - combined data frame to store both the training and test subjects (10299 observations of 1 variable)
+*train - data frame to store the training dataset (7352 observations of 561 variables) *trainlabel - data frame to store the training labels (7352 observations of 1 variable) *trainsubject - data frame to store the training subjects (7352 observations of 1 variable) *test - data frame to store the test dataset (2947 observations of 561 variables) *testlabel - data frame to store the test labels (2947 observations of 1 variable) *testsubject - data frame to store the test subjects (2947 observations of 1 variable) *data - combined data frame to store both the training and test datasets (10299 observations of 561 variables) *label - combined data frame to store both the training and test labels (10299 observations of 1 variable) *subject - combined data frame to store both the training and test subjects (10299 observations of 1 variable)

-* Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
 Variables used are:

-features - factor to store the variable names subset - logical vector.
-“True” when variable names contain “mean” or “std”. subdata - subset of the original data frame that keeps only the variables with names containing “mean” or “std” (10299 observations of 79 variables)
+*features - factor to store the variable names
+*subset - logical vector.
+“True” when variable names contain “mean” or “std”.
+*subdata - subset of the original data frame that keeps only the variables with names containing “mean” or “std” (10299 observations of 79 variables)
-Data1 - data frame column combined subject, label and subdata (10299 observations of 81 variables), with the column names being “Subject”, “Activity”, and the 79 names extracted from features.
+*Data1 - data frame column combined subject, label and subdata (10299 observations of 81 variables), with the column names being “Subject”, “Activity”, and the 79 names extracted from features.

-* Uses descriptive activity names to name the activities in the data set.
+- Uses descriptive activity names to name the activities in the data set.
 Variables used are:

 activity - data frame of 6 observations of 2 variables.
 The first variable is the activity label, the second is the descriptive activity names.
 Data1 - same data frame as above except that the “Activity” column is replaced by activity names.

-* Appropriately labels the data set with descriptive variable names.
+- Appropriately labels the data set with descriptive variable names.
 Did the following character replacements in names(Data1):

-initial “t” -> "time”
+*initial “t” -> "time”
-initial “f” -> "frequency"
+*initial “f” -> "frequency"
-"Acc" -> "Accelerometer”
+*”Acc" -> "Accelerometer”
-"Gyro" -> "Gyroscope"
+*“Gyro" -> "Gyroscope"
-"Mag" -> "Magnitude"
+*”Mag" -> "Magnitude"
-"BodyBody" -“> Body"
+*”BodyBody" -“> Body"

-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 The “plyr” library is loaded.
 A file called tidy_data.txt is created to store the tidy data set.
 Variable used is:

-Data2 - data frame with the average of each variable for each activity and each subject (180 observations with 81 variables)
+*Data2 - data frame with the average of each variable for each activity and each subject (180 observations with 81 variables)